- Location: Hawaii

 In an effort to boost the coffers of nonprofit institutions meeting a fixed set of guidelines, Hawaii's legislature enacted a license plate decal program.
 This produces a twofold benefit.

 First, it gives these important organizations, many of which are constantly cash-strapped, an extra fundraising tool.
-Second, it allows you to spruce up your license plate with a nifty decal while supporting a cause that may be important to you.
+Second, it allows you to spruce up your license plate with a decal while supporting a cause that may be important to you.
 The organization decals run the gamut and include the likes of:

 - Bishop Museum